breathe/mimosa-vault/README.md

 ## Default Config

 ```
-    extension: [".vault.js"]    # list of patterns which should be processed by mimosa-vault
+  extensionRegex: /.vault.[a-zA-Z]+$/    # regex indicating file extensions this module should process

-    secretpath: null            # path to ssh key which should be used to derive the project secrets (should refer to
+  sshKey: null                  # path to ssh key which should be used to derive the secrets
-                                # a path outside of the project dir!).
+                                # -- should refer to a path outside of the project dir --
-                                # If left null will use path .mimosa/vault/{projectName}.key where projectName is the
+                                # if null, mimosa will use the path
+                                # ~/.mimosa/vault/{app}.key where {app} is the name of the
-                                # name specified in package.json
+                                # project as given in the package.json file
 ```